 Philadelphia is Pennsylvania's largest city, the second-largest city on the US's East Coast and the 5th most populous city in the US.
 It also has the designation of the only consolidated city-county in the state with a population that was 1,526,006 according to the last official census in 2010.
 The population of Philadelphia is growing steadily, however, and was estimated at 1.547 in 2012, a figure that should now be about 9,000 higher.
-That means Philadelphia's 2013 population is estimated at about 1,556,600.
+That means Philadelphia's population is estimated to be 1.58 million.

-This substantial population is even larger when you consider the metropolitan area.
-Philadelphia is the center of the Delaware Valley, which is the 6th largest metropolitan area in the United States with more than 6 million residents.
-The Philadelphia metropolitan division is made up of 5 counties in the state with a population of 4 million.
+This substantial population is even more significant when you consider the metropolitan area.
+Philadelphia is the center of the Delaware Valley, which is the 6th largest metro area in the United States with more than 6 million residents.
+The Philadelphia metro division is made up of 5 counties in the state with a population of 4 million.

 Philadelphia Founding and Early History

 The Philadelphia area was home to the Lenape (or Delaware) Indians in the Shackamaxon village before the arrival of Europeans.
 The first European settlements in the area were built by the Dutch, who constructed Fort Nassau in 1623 in what is now Brooklawn, New Jersey.
 The entire Delaware River Valley area that is now part of Philadelphia was considered part of the Dutch New Netherland colony.

 Dutch settlers continued to spread through the valley, and the English eventually conquered the New Netherland colony by 1664.
 A charter from Charles II of England was given to William Penn in 1681 for what eventually became the Pennsylvania colony.
 The land was purchased from the Lenape people, and Penn named the new city Philadelphia.
 The town grew rapidly, in part due to Penn's insistence on allowing anyone to worship freely in the community, which led to better relationships with local Indian tribes than other colonies enjoyed.